-The Three Pillars: Standing Strong Through Change
+The Three Pillars: Standing Strong Through Change, by Mark Broom.

 Mark Broom.
 Principal of Brookes Saint Petersburg

 There are many changes in life that we get to choose.
 However, there are some changes that we have no control over.
 Change in life is inevitable.
 However, how we respond to change in the transition is not inevitable.
 Change and transition are inexplicably linked but they are two completely different things.
 Change is an event and transition is a process that we enter into to respond to the change.
 Change happens to us while transition is how we respond to that change.
 Although the change may be unchosen, the transition must be intentional.
 The way that we can take charge of change, such as the pandemic that we have gone through, is by being intentional in the transitional experience.